 Aarna Networks creates a Multi-Cluster Orchestration Platform

-US-based startup Aarna Networks provides a multi-cluster orchestration platform – AMCOP.
+US-based 5G telecom company Aarna Networks provides a multi-cluster orchestration platform – AMCOP.
 AMCOP automatically manages cloud infrastructure and connected networks, such as Edge networks.
 AMCOP supports 5G radio access networks (RAN), and 5G Core (5GC) orchestration, as well as network slicing, data analytics, and self-organizing networks (SON).
 Also, AMCOP is built on vendor-agnostic open-source software, helping businesses optimize their expenditures on network infrastructure and increase security.

 Simnovus provides a Cost-Effective User Equipment (UE) Simulator

 Simnovus is an Indian startup, building efficient UE simulators for 5G networks.
 Based on software-defined radio (SDR) technology, the startup allows transforming traditional x86 hardware into a UE simulator.
 This agile and cost-effective solution is suitable for testing telecommunication equipment and developers of such equipment.

 The UE simulator provides testing with realistic patterns of traffic for different network technologies, extensive logging, and elaborate statistics.
 Further, the simulator’s licensing supports up to 1000 devices.